Starting a new business comes along with its own challenges. From financing to operating to selling, the work never ends.

 - When you are done, open your eyes again with a new feeling of certainty and solidness, ready to tackle any challenge that comes your way.

 Going through the above exercise will help you establish your baseline self-image and even boost the health of it.
 Feel free to anchor this in.
-If after this self assessment, you are finding any lingering feelings of self doubt or lack of confidence and see the impostor phenomenon as a key impediment to your professional success, feel free to book a time with me, and we can explore a more customized experience of the above.
+If after this self assessment, you are finding any lingering feelings of self doubt or lack of confidence and see the impostor phenomenon as a key impediment to your professional success, explore additional mindhacks that may help.